Keynecta/keynecta.com/content/training/online-osha-training.md

     preheading:
     heading: Courses
     body: |-
-      * OSHA 10 Hour - OSHA Authorized Virtual Training Provider
+      * OSHA 10 Hour - OSHA Authorized Video Conferencing Trainer
         * Provides basic awareness training on the recognition, avoidance, abatement, and prevention of workplace hazards.
 Can be customized to your organization's safety program.
-      * OSHA 30 Hour - OSHA Authorized Virtual Training Provider
+      * OSHA 30 Hour - OSHA Authorized Video Conferencing Trainer
         * Provides greater depth and variety of training on an expanded list of topics associated with workplace hazards.
 Can be customized to your organization's safety program.
     image:
       image_url: /uploads/people-using-digital-device-while-meeting.jpg